 On your initial stage, decide what to start with.
 Build a to-do list.
 With a ready-made, simple and clear MVP, you have more chances to win the investors’ attention and prove your product is viable.

 Timing accounted for 42 percent of the difference between success and failure.
 Team and execution came in second, and the idea, the differentiability of the idea, the uniqueness of the idea, that actually came in third.

-So waste not a second more, start working on your idea, find a reliable partner for marketplace app development, raise funds, and launch your startup exactly when potential users need it most.
+So waste not a second more, start working on your idea, meet a reliable partner for marketplace app development, and find out how much it costs to build a marketplace, raise funds, and launch your startup exactly when potential users need it most.